lavishay-technion/ansible_shallow/03_playbooks/README.md

 ---

 # Conditions based on `registered variables`
-> Note

-> Older versions of Ansible used success and fail, but succeeded and failed use the correct tense.
+> `[!]` Note: Older versions of Ansible used success and fail, but succeeded and failed use the correct tense.
 All of these options are now valid.
 Conditionals based on variables

 You can also create conditionals based on variables defined in the playbooks or inventory.
 Because conditionals require boolean input (a test must evaluate as True to trigger the condition), you must apply the | bool filter to non boolean variables, such as string variables with content like `yes`, `on`, `1`, or `true`.
 You can define variables like this: